 Biesecker, Barbara.
 "Rethinking the Rhetorical Situation from Within the Thematic of Différance."
 Philosophy and Rhetoric 22:2 (1989): 110-130.

 Grant-Davie, Keith.
 "Rhetorical Situations and Their Constituents."
 Rhetoric Review, 15:2 (1997): 264-279.

 Spinosa, Charles, Fernando Flores, and Hubert Dreyfus.
 "Introduction," and "Chapter 1."
 Disclosing New Worlds: Entrepreneurship, Democratic Action, and the Cultivation of Solidarity.
 Cambridge: MIT Press, 1997.

 Campbell, Joseph.
 "The Impact of Science on Myth."
 Myths to Live By.
 Dallas: Spring Publications, 1970.
 138-175.

-While we will only be reading the introduction and chapter one of this book, I highly recommend acquiring your own copy and read it in its entirety.
+While we will only be reading the introduction and chapter one of Disclosing New Worlds, I highly recommend acquiring your own copy and read it in its entirety.
 In this book, Spinosa, Flores, and Dreyfus present the history-making practices of articulation, reconfiguration, and cross-appropriation, and the correlative ways of being we enact when performing these practices.
 The authors claim that a culture figure articulates a dispersed or lost value that contending views could share, allowing for solidarity to emerge; an entrepreneur reconfigures a commonplace perspective by amplifying some overlooked, but unique aspect therein that then competes with the original perspective; and a political activist cross-appropriates or reiterates practices from one arena of activity to another to effect social change.
 In each case, employing the history-making practice brings members of a given community to undergo a transformation in their understanding of themselves and the world.